Find-Linea/.github/profile/README.md

 ### Performance Optimization:
 - The game is optimized for smooth performance across various hardware configurations.
-- Shaders are designed to be efficient, ensuring minimal impact on game performance.
+- Godot Shaders are designed to be efficient, ensuring minimal impact on game performance.

 ---